jasonge27/picasso/README.md

 ![Performance_Python](https://raw.githubusercontent.com/jasonge27/picasso/master/tutorials/images/performance_python.jpeg)

 ## Installation
+Third-party dependencies.
+The installation only depends on Eigen3's header files which are included in this github repo as a submodule.
+We use Eigen3 as an independent fully portable module so any existing Eigen3 installation will not have conflict with picasso installation.
 ### Installing R package
 There are two ways to install the picasso R package.
 - Installing from CRAN (recommended).
 The R package is hosted on CRAN.
 The easiest way to install R package is by running the following command in R